#Concurrency in Go: Goroutines Explained

 What Are Goroutines?

-So to begin with, what are Goroutines?
-Goroutines are incredibly lightweight “threads” managed by the go runtime.
-They enable us to create asynchronous parallel programs that can execute some tasks far quicker than if they were written in a sequential manner.
+Goroutines are lightweight “threads” managed by the Go runtime.
+They let you write asynchronous, parallel programs that execute tasks far faster than sequential equivalents.

-Goroutines are far smaller that threads, they typically take around 2kB of stack space to initialize compared to a thread which takes 1Mb.
+Goroutines are far smaller than threads, they typically take around 2kB of stack space to initialise compared to a thread which takes 1MB.

 A Simple Sequential Program

-As a means of demonstration, we’ll create a function that takes in an int value and prints a number to the console n times.
-We’ll also add a sleep function which will wait for a second before printing the second number:
+As a demonstration, we’ll create a function that takes an int and prints numbers to the console n times, with a one-second sleep between each.

 package main